git-token/documentation/README.md

 * [7.
 GitToken Multiverse](#4-gittoken-muiltiverse)

-# 1. Background and Motivation
+# 1. Background and Overview
 Over the past 9 years GitHub has quickly become the largest host of source code in the world, managing nearly 57 million repositories and 100 million pull requests for over 26 million users.
 As the open source movement continues to gain momentum so to does the number of individual contributors to these repositories.
 In some cases repositories have over 10,000 independent contributors working on a volunteer basis.

 At the same time, the emergence of cryptographic networks and assets, such as Ethereum, has created new protocols for sending and managing value.
 Ethereum is a cryptographic network for running distributed programs, allowing users to send peer-to-peer transactions and interact with smart contracts deployed on the global network.